Native Youth Community Adaptation Leadership Congress

 Other Federal Pathways Programs

 Please visit the BIA Division of Workforce and Youth Development page to learn more about internship opportunities for Native youth and young professionals.
-These include the BIA Recent Graduates Program, BIA Presidential Management Fellows Program, Indian Youth Service Corps (IYSC), and The Bison Apprenticeship Program.
+These include the BIA Recent Graduates Program, BIA Presidential Management Fellows Program, Indian Youth Service Corps (IYSC), and the Bison Apprenticeship Program.
 The Department of State offers career development programs across the United States open to both Native and non-Native individuals.
 These include multi-agency Pathways Internship Programs, the Recent Graduates Program, and the Presidential Management Fellows Program (PMF).
 Learn more about each and what they have to offer at the U.S. Department of State website.
 This information can also be found on the new U.S. Office of Personnel Management Intern page.

 Indian Youth Service Corps